 Taylor Harwood-Bellis Injury: Out Saturday

-Harwood-Bellis (ankle) is out for Saturday's match against Burnley, according to manager Ivan Juric.
-"We had a problem with Harwood-Bellis with his ankle, I was optimistic after the game against Ipswich but things are not going well.
-We will see for next week but for this game, he won't be ready."
+Harwood-Bellis (ankle) is out for Saturday's match against Bournemouth, according to manager Ivan Juric.
+"We have a problem with Taylor, he's not ready yet and I'm really disappointed about that."

-Harwood-Bellis is heading to the sidelines after his withdrawal from the club's last contest at halftime, deemed to be carrying an ankle injury.
-This will leave him out for their FA Cup match, although he will eye a return next contest against Bournemouth on Feb.
-15. However, this will come down to his training, as he likely will not be rushed back as he is a regular starter.
+Harwood-Bellis is going to miss a second straight match Saturday, with the defender still not ready due to his ankle injury.
+This is a significant loss for the club, as he is a regular starter in the defense.
+He has no timeline for a return at the moment, with Wellington Damascena as his possible replacement while out.

 Win Your League With RotoWire!